meandmytram/Experimental_Data_Processing_labs/README.md

 ## Skoltech Experimental Data Processing Course Labs

-Each folder contains data, a Jupyter notebook, and everything needed to reproduce the results.
+Each folder contains data, a Jupyter notebook, and everything else needed to reproduce the results.